AussieScorcher/BARS/README.md

 <details>
 <summary> What if I have third party scenery installed? </summary>
 <br>
-<ul> <li> Within the BARS Ground client, navigate to the "Third-Party Scenery" tab.
+<ul> <li> Within the BARS Ground client, navigate to the "Scenery Section" tab.
 Select the airport ICAO and configure the stopbar placement to match your installed payware scenery under the dropdown. </li> </ul>
 <br>
 </details>